 Somehow through the fog, I realize no diet, no diet center, no dietitian, and no doctor can help me.
 I just know I have no tomorrows left, no Monday mornings, no more “just one bite.”
 No number on the scale can give me peace, acceptance, or love.
 The diets have all failed me.
 They've robbed me of money, dignity, and self-respect.
 They've given me false hope and brought me further into my addiction.

 Yes, I have an addiction.
 I have a "Food Addiction".
 I knew it!
-And so, I decide to treat myself as though I had an addiction just like a drug addict.
+And so, I decided to treat myself as though I had an addiction just like any other addiction.